credibledoc/credible-doc/credible-doc-generator/README.md

 ![Image of differences between template and generated files](doc/img/generatedFolders.png)

 Please inspect these generated files in the `credible-doc/target/generated/doc` folder.
-These generated files are the part of the documentation you are reading.
+These generated files are the part of the documentation you currently reading.
 You can use this approach for the generation of the documentation for your own projects.

 ## The templates used for the generation of this documentation